 The benefit amount varies from family to family according to income, family size, and available resources.
 If eligible, you’ll receive your benefits through the “Access Oklahoma EBT” card.

-SoonerCare, Oklahoma’s Medicaid program, guarantees coverage for basic health and long-term care services for eligible Oklahoma residents — mostly uninsured children under age 19, adults with children up to 18 years of age, pregnant women, disabled adults, and the elderly.
+SoonerCare, Oklahoma’s Medicaid program, guarantees coverage for basic health and long-term care services for eligible Oklahoma residents — mostly uninsured children under age 19, parents, and pregnant women.

 SoonerCare is free for those who meet the income guidelines; however, co-pays may apply to some services.
 If you are uninsured, call 1-800-987-7767 to find out if SoonerCare is the right option for you.

-As Oklahoma is not expanding coverage, Medicaid eligibility for non-disabled adults is limited to parents with incomes below 41% of poverty, or about $8,3400 a year for a single mother of two.
-However, Oklahomans may still be able to get financial assistance to pay for coverage in the marketplace.
+As Oklahoma is not expanding coverage, Medicaid eligibility for non-disabled adults is limited to parents with incomes below 39% of poverty.
+Pregnant women are covered up to 133% of poverty.

 CCAP in Oklahoma is available for children under age 13 or up to age 18 for children with special needs whose parent is either employed or enrolled in school.

 Eligibility is based on family size, the number of children in care and amount of income.
 Families earning approximately $2,425/month or less with one child in care, and $3,625/month with three or more children in care may qualify.